ChrisCrawford1/WatchedMedia/Readme.md

 The program will then convert the CSV file to XLSX and will then run through the data provided taking into account the aforementioned assumption.

 ## Disclaimer!
-This code was written for myself and using the OSC environment and has not been tested on a Windows / Linux setup.
+This code was written for myself and using the OSX environment and has not been tested on a Windows / Linux setup.
 As such, if ran on one of these operating systems there may be unexpected results.